Treating diffuse midline gliomas (previously known as DIPG)

-Radiotherapy is the current standard of treatment for children with a DIPG brain tumour.
+Radiotherapy is the current standard of treatment for children with a diffuse midline glioma.

-If your child is diagnosed with a DIPG, having surgery to remove the tumour may not always be a viable option due to the dangers of operating on critical areas of the brain.
+If your child is diagnosed with a diffuse midline glioma, surgery to remove the tumour is usually not possible.
+This is due to:

 Our Jake animations can help explain brain tumours and brain tumour treatments to you and your child.

 Are there any other treatments for diffuse midline glioma (DIPG)?

 You might also want to look for clinical trials that might be available for your child.
 Even if your child is not given a new treatment while on a clinical trial, they will be given conventional (standard) treatment and also have their health monitored very closely.

 There has been some interest in an experimental technique called convection enhanced delivery (CED).
 This bypasses the blood-brain barrier by using 4 very narrow catheters (hollow tubes) that are inserted into the tumour in the brain.
 The chemotherapy drugs are then delivered through these, directly into the tumour.

 Researchers are currently working on finding out more about the specific genes and molecules involved in diffuse midline glioma tumour formation.

 Knowing more about how the tumour is formed will enable drug developers to create new treatments for diffuse midline gliomas which are more targeted and effective.

 For example, a mutation in the H3F3A gene, known as H3 K27M-mutant, has been found in about one quarter (25%) of diffuse midline gliomas.
 This means it may be a potential target for future drug treatments.